luckboy/Letin/doc/vm.md

 | UNIQUE_OBJECT       | 19     | Unique object.                 |
 | AGAIN_USED_UNIQUE   | 20     | Again used unique object.      |

-The value of the first kind will be called the values and values of the second kind will be called the return value.
+The values of the first kind will be called the values and the values of the second kind will be called the return values.

 ### Objects